Geeksltd/MSharp.Docs/how-to/navigation/modal-PopUp.md

 }
 ```

-3) When Navigating away from the pop up, make sure the Modal is closed instead of being redirected
+3) When navigating away from the pop up, make sure the Modal is closed instead of being redirected

 ```csharp
 public ContactForm()